Forthoney/Forthoney.github.io/_posts/2023-01-06-my-hodgepodge-analysis-of-game-balance-1.md

 This model too, however, leads to a rather boring system since the result of a non-mirror-picked round will be blatant as soon as each player's choice is revealed.
 It's like watching a game of Rock Paper Scissor!

+But all this is in an ideal game where all players play nearly perfectly.
+If players were not perfect, how would the game play out then?
+I'll discuss that in the next post.